seapagan/lice2/docs/index.md

 page.

 !!! warning "Python Compatibility"
-    This appllication is now only compatible with Python 3.9 and above.
+    This application is now only compatible with Python 3.9 and above.
 If you wish to use an older version, use the original 'lice' package.

     However, I'ts the **development** dependencies that are causing the